 Candy Corn Fruit Cups

-Our Candy Corn Fruit Cups were easy to make with pineapples, mandarin oranges, and whipped topping.
+I made the Candy Corn Fruit Cups with pineapples, mandarin oranges, and whipped topping.
+The first step was preparing all of the fruit.
+I peeled and segmented the oranges and sliced the pineapple.
 I prepped all of the fruit first so that I could assemble all of the cups at the same time.

 - 13 Mandarin Oranges